simon-77/Install-Quartus-and-ModelSim-on-Linux-openSUSE/README.md

-# Install-Quartus-and-ModelSim-on-Linux-openSUSE
-Tutorial: Installation of Intel Quartus Prime Lite &amp; ModelSim Starter Edition on Linux openSUSE Tumbleweed
+# Tutorial: Installation of Intel Quartus Prime Lite & ModelSim Starter Edition on Linux openSUSE Tumbleweed
 I have used the following versions for this tutorial:
 - Quartus Prime Lite Edition 19.1
 - Operating System: OpenSUSE Tumbleweed (Kernel: 5.3.7-1-default) (2019-11)